-Line 3a.
-Income taxes imposed by Maine or any other state: Maine does not permit a deduction for income taxes imposed by Maine or any other state.
+Line 4a.
+INCOME TAXES IMPOSED BY MAINE OR ANY OTHER STATE: Maine does not permit a deduction for income taxes imposed by Maine or any other state.
 Enter income taxes taken as a deduction on federal Form 1120.
 However, to the extent claimed federally, Maine does not require the addition of the Ohio Commercial Activity Tax, the Texas Franchise Tax, or the portions of the Michigan Business Tax that are not based on income.

-Line 3b.
-Deferred foreign income: To the extent not included in the federal taxable income amount reported on Form 1120ME, line 1, enter the corporation's share of the amount of federal deferred foreign income determined for the taxable year in accordance with Internal Revenue Code, Section 965(a), less the applicable amount of the earnings and profits deficit deduction under Internal Revenue Code, Section 965(b).
-Generally, this is the amount reported on federal Form 1120, Schedule C, line 15, column (a).
+Line 4b.
+DEFERRED FOREIGN INCOME: To the extent not included in the federal taxable income amount reported on Form 1120ME, line 1, enter the corporation's share of the amount of federal deferred foreign income determined for the taxable year in accordance with Internal Revenue Code, Section 965(a), less the applicable amount of the earnings and profits deficit deduction under Internal Revenue Code, Section 965(b).
+Generally, this is the amount reported on federal From 1120, Schedule C, line 15, column a.

-Note: Unlike federal law, Maine law does not allow an election to pay the Maine tax liability associated with deferred foreign income in annual installments.
+NOTE: Unlike federal law, Maine law does not allow an election to pay the Maine tax liability associated with deferred foreign income in annual installments.

-Line 3c.
-Participation exemption deduction add-back: Enter the amount of the federal participation exemption deduction determined under Internal Revenue Code, Section 965(c) to the extent the amount was deducted in calculating the federal taxable income amount reported on Form 1120ME, line 1.
-Generally, this is the amount reported on federal Form 1120, Schedule C, line 15, column (c).
+Line 4c.
+PARTICIPATION EXEMPTION DEDUCTION ADD-BACK: Enter the amount of the federal participation exemption deduction determined under Internal Revenue Code, Section 965(c) to the extent the amount was deducted in calculating the federal taxable income amount reported on Form 1120ME, line 1.
+Generally, this is the amount reported on federal Form 1120, Schedule C, line 15, column c.